 Selecting a Healthy Tree

-Living Christmas trees can be purchased at many nurseries and garden centers and at some retail lots and choose-and-cut farms.
-Choose your tree early before for the best selection.
-You can store the tree in your yard until ready to bring inside, if you keep it moist, with the root ball covered with mulch.
+- Living Christmas trees can be purchased at many nurseries and garden centers and at some retail lots and choose-and-cut farms.

-Look for trees with healthy, well-colored needles.
-Avoid those that show brown tips, are yellowing or shedding.
-Container-grown trees should not be rootbound.
-Check to see that the root ball of a balled-and-burlapped tree is firm.
+- If the tree is container-grown, ensure the root system is kept moist and isn’t bound by the container.
+If the tree is balled and burlapped, check to see the root ball is firm.
 Trees with loose or pancaked root balls are unlikely to survive.
 After purchase, be especially careful to avoid injury to the tree’s root system.
 Do not carry the tree by its trunk or drop the tree on its root ball.

 Care of the Tree in the Home